Simplicial Complexes are Game Complexes: Further Questions and Work

 \section{Further Questions and Work}

 In this section, we will be discussing some potential further questions and avenues to explore.

-The $\Gamma$-board and pieces of the $\Gamma$-game have many more vertices than $\Gamma$ itself.
-Thus we are interested in whether constructions of a game $G$ and board $B$ are possible for every simplicial complex $\Gamma$ without isolated vertices in which the pieces that Left and Right play occupy only one vertex so that $\Gamma=\Gamma_{G,B}$.
+The $\Gamma$-board and pieces of the $\Gamma$-rulesey have many more vertices than $\Gamma$ itself.
+Thus we are interested in whether constructions of a ruleset $R$ and board $B$ are possible for every simplicial complex $\Gamma$ without isolated vertices in which the pieces that Left and Right play occupy only one vertex so that $\Gamma=\Gamma_{R,B}$.
 This seems unlikely though, thus an interesting question is for which class of simplicial complexes such a construction is possible.

-Similarly, we are also interested in for which simplicial complexes $\Delta$ we can find a game $G$ and board $B$ with pieces only a single vertex so that $\Delta=\Delta_{G,B}$.
+Similarly, we are also interested in for which simplicial complexes $\Delta$ we can find a ruleset $R$ and board $B$ with pieces only a single vertex so that $\Delta=\Delta_{R,B}$.

-A flag complex $\Delta$ is a complex whose minimal non-faces all have size 2.
-Thus if $\Delta$ is flag, then $\Gamma=\facet{\SR{\Delta}}$ is a graph without isolated vertices.
-Simplicial trees and forests, which are generalizations of graph trees and forests, are flag complexes (see \cite[Lemma 9.2.7]{HH11}), and thus game complexes.
+Simplicial trees and forests, which are generalizations of graph trees and forests, are flag complexes (see \cite[Lemma 9.2.7]{HH11}).
 Since many properties of simplicial trees are known (see for example \cite{Faridi04} and \cite{Faridi05}) it seems that this class of flag complexes provides a good start to studying whether simpler constructions are possible.

 Finally, it is of interest if each game value possible under normal play conditions is also the game value of some SP-game.
-This problem has received attention for specific SP-games (for \textsc{Domineering} see for example \cite{Kim96,UB15}, for \col and \snort see \cite{BCG04}), and was recently positively answered for a non-SP-game (see \cite{CS16}).
+This problem has received attention for specific SP-rulesets (for \textsc{Domineering} see for example \cite{Kim96,UB15}, for \col and \snort see \cite{BCG04}), and was recently positively answered for a non-SP-game (see \cite{CS16}).
 Since SP-games are much easier to understand than many other combinatorial games, if the answer to this question is positive, it would provide an excellent new tool for studying combinatorial games.
-Whether or not this is the case, a similar, but stronger, question is if the simplest game (\ie the game value) in each equivalence class containing an SP-game is itself an SP-game.
-Knowing that each simplicial complex is the legal complex of some SP-game has been indispensable in the exploration of those two questions (see \cite{Huntemann16}).
+Whether or not this is the case, a similar, but stronger, question is if the simplest game (essentially the one with smallest game tree) in each equivalence class containing an SP-game is itself an SP-game.
+Knowing that each simplicial complex is the legal complex of some SP-game has been indispensable in the exploration of those two questions (see \cite{Huntemann17}).